-The users of the Dwingeloo Radio Telescope are volunteers, amateur astronomers, radio amateurs, artists and youth.
+The users of the Dwingeloo Radio Telescope are volunteers, amateur astronomers, radio amateurs, and youth.
 Each user group has its own interests and user requirements.

 – Volunteers and amateurs

 The CAMRAS volunteers maintain the telescope and develop all kinds of usage programs, equipment and software.
 They also provide educational activities for youth and public activities such as open days and guided tours including a demonstration.